 To complicate matters even further the cost of educating a child in a local township is approximately $10,000 per year.
 The local school boards are under a tremendous amount of pressure to save money.
 Additionally, if a school system has too many “illegal” students, then this may create a budget crunch.
 We all know that the principals and the teachers don’t get raises if there is a budget crunch.
 Therefore, the local school boards really scrutinize whether a child is truly a resident of the township.
 As a result of the explosion of customized living arrangements, the local school boards, and the courts often have to wrestle with the issue of a domicile for a child who comes from a divorced family.

 The bottom line is that educating a child has become tremendously expensive in New Jersey.
 Many school districts perform “door checks” and “park and wait” surveillance of homes to determine whether children actually reside at their stated home address.
 The bottom line is if your child(ren) switches school districts then you must have your legal paperwork in line.

 Get Help With A New Jersey Divorce and Childs School District

 Perhaps you are dealing with complicated child custody issues.
-Mr. Jeffrey M. Bloom is a family law attorney serving the Hackensack area of New Jersey and West New York.
+Mr. Jeffrey M. Bloom is a family law attorney serving the West New York.
 Jeffrey Bloom is someone with incredible credentials and years of experience in family law.
 Give The Law Offices of Jeffrey M. Bloom a call at (855) 208-3650.